fhossain0/Machine_learning_ibm/Estimation and inference and hypothesis testing.md

 Estimation Vs inference
 # Definition:
 - Estimation is the process of calculating an approximate value of a population parameter (like mean, proportion, or standard deviation) based on sample data.
-- Inference is the broader process of using sample data to draw conclusions or make decisions about a population, which includes estimation, hypothesis testing, and prediction.
+- Inference is the broader process of using sample data to draw conclusions or make decisions about a population, which includes estimation, hypothesis testing, and prediction. **statistical inference, we don’t just make an estimate, we also describe how accurate or reliable that estimate is.
+That’s where things like standard error and confidence intervals come in.**